Students take the lead and design and create their own digital magazine.

-While many print magazines have online counterparts, other magazines, called eZines, exist only online.
+While many print magazines have online counterparts, digital magazines exist only online.
 Print and online magazines share similarities in content but differ greatly in layout.

-In this project, you will look at both print and electronic magazines and use what you learn to create an e-magazine that will educate your classmates and community about a topic you are studying.
+In this project, you will look at both print and electronic magazines and use what you learn to create your own digital magazine that will educate your classmates and community about issues important to you.
 Articles are the most obvious form of content, but you may also choose to include a letter from the editor, letters to the editor, interviews, and/or advertisements in the form of written promotions, images, or even video.

 Engage students in a conversation about the magazines they read or have seen at home or in the store.
 Bring in samples of different types of printed magazines and/or ask students to bring in their own samples.
 Talk about the various topics the magazines address.
 Why are there so many different topics?
 What is the benefit of a magazine?